web_0339.jpg

 Yale Law School students may apply to a number of resources for support of discrete academic and independent research projects.
 In addition, Yale Law School provides generous support for summer and post-graduate public interest work, as well as other student initiatives during the academic year.
 Prospective applicants should review the eligibility criteria and application information noted below, and contact the relevant administrator for further details.

 Student organizations should contact OSA for questions relating to student organization funding.
-Typically student organizations submit a budget proposal in the spring and award letters are sent in late August/early September.
+Student organizations submit an application with a budget proposal in the spring and award letters are sent in August.

 Academic Research Travel